Horacio Altuna

 Horacio Altuna (born November 24, 1941) is an Argentine comics artist.

 Biography

 Altuna was born in Córdoba.
-He began working in the comics world in 1965 for the publisher Editorial Columbia.
+He began working in the comics world in 1965 for the publisher Editorial Columba.
 His first characters were Titan, a Superman-like superhero, Kabul de Bengala (1971, written by Héctor Germán Oesterheld and Armando Fernández among others), Big Norman, Hilario Corvalán and others.

 From 1973 to 1976, Altuna collaborated with Fleetway, Ediciones Record, Charlton Comics, Playboy and the French Les Humanoïdes Associés.